sebastianmenze/imr-salinity-sample-server/USER_GUIDE.md

 If the same bottle is measured again (replicate, re-run), go back to the measurement page (scan the QR code again).
 A new **Add Additional Measurement** form is shown below the existing values.
 Submitting it creates a new PhysChem parameter with the next ordinal number (ordinal 2, 3, …) — the original value is never overwritten.

 All measurements are listed in the **📋 Lab Measurements** table on the page, showing PSAL_LAB value, who measured it, when, and the PhysChem ordinal.

+> To start a new sample, have any salinity samaple website server tab open and simply scan the qr code with the barcode scanner.

 ---